KKONZ/beautiful-jekyll/_posts/2017-12-02-deep-quartet.md

 ```

-By adding the string quartet files there was a 730% increase in the the count of notes from what was used in the original deepBach study.
+By adding the string quartet files there was a 730% increase in the count of notes from what was used in the original deepBach study.
 So there was just over half the number of string quartet files as Bach files, however the string quartet files contain much more notes.
-I experimented with subsetting the string quartets into smaller files to sort of standardize the size of the files, but that approach did not yeild very complelling or statistically accurate results.
+I experimented with subsetting the string quartets into smaller files to sort of standardize the size of the files, but that approach did not yield very compelling or statistically accurate results.

 I also conducted a z test to check the proportion of the notes in terms of frequency and note duration combinations as plotted below, the p value from the test was 7x10-43, thus there is evidence of a difference in the proportion of notes between the Bach chorales and the new string quartets I added.
-Below is the code I used to conduct that test
+Below is the code I used to conduct that test.

-I used the music21 package to analyze the note compositions of the Bach data set and the String Quartets separetly.
+I used the music21 package to analyze the note compositions of the Bach data set and the String Quartets separately.
 If pip is installed, the following snippet can be used to download the package.

 ```python
 pip install music21